opsmill/schema-library/extensions/circuit/README.md

 # 🧩 Circuit

-This schema extension contains Circuits and ways to connect them with your infrastructureå!
+This schema extension contains Circuits and ways to connect them with your infrastructure!

 ## Nodes